|You are here: Home > Quarterly reports|

 The ESDN Quarterly Reports provide in-depth documentation of a selected topic on a quarterly basis.
 The current ESDN Quarterly Report is displayed below.
 For previous ESDN Quarterly Reports click here.

-Communication and Awareness Raising in the Implementation of the 2030 Agenda and the SDGs: Activities and Challenges
+Budget Provisions in the Implementation of the 2030 Agenda for Sustainable Development and the SDGs